Salmon have a tough trip ahead of them when the time comes to spawn. Do you think they enjoy the ride up the salmon cannon?

 Each year scores of salmon migrate from the Pacific Ocean up the Columbia River in Washington.

 Amazingly, Columbia River salmon can jump up and over waterfalls, past hungry predators and through scores of debris and obstacles.
+It's one of the most amazing wildlife journeys in the United States.

 But when they reach the 236-foot Chief Joseph Dam in Washington, their migration comes to a halt.
 It's just too damn big.
 And further up the river stand the formidable Grand Coulee Dam at 550 feet.
 There's no way that salmon could ever cross such monumental obstacles...or is there?